yeshua453/website/docs/controls/textfield.md

 ### `prefix_icon`

 An icon that appears before the `prefix` or `prefix_text` and before the editable part of the text field, within the decoration's container.
+Can be a `Control` or an icon name.

 ### `prefix_style`